 Then we used red and green acrylic paints to add color.
-For all his desire pre-project to paint, it didn’t really capture Dylan’s attention very long.
+For all his desire pre-project to paint, it didn’t really capture my son’s attention very long.
 His was a minimalist caterpillar. 🙂

 After the paint was dry, I used the scissors to punch small holes in the head of each for the antennae.
 I cut one pipe cleaner in half using needle nose pliers (they are also helpful for pressing the ends to reduce any sharp points).
 We formed a ‘U’ shape with our half and pushed it up through the holes giving us nice fuzzy antennae.

 Finally, we added a little dot of green paint for the nose and glued on googly eyes.